 AT&T's 2G, 3G, and HSPA+ 4G networks all operate on the standard dual-band frequencies referenced above, so any dual-band amplifier will work.

-Nextel uses a technology called iDEN for their network, which is incompatible with all other networks and requires a special signal booster and antennas.
-For Nextel users, we encourage you to contact us before purchasing a cell phone signal booster.
+Nextel uses a technology called iDEN for their network, which is incompatible with all other networks.
+It requires a special signal booster and antennas.
+For Nextel users, we encourage you to contact us before purchasing a cell phone signal booster for home.
 We will walk you through the process of making sure you select one that will work with your provider.

-T-Mobile's 2G service operates on the standard dual-band frequencies so any dual-band amplifier will work.
-Their 3G and 4G HSPA+ service currently runs on the AWS frequencies (1700/2100 MHz) and requires an AWS booster for which most of our newer amplifiers have full capability.
+T-Mobile's 2G service operates on the standard dual-band frequencies, so any dual-band amplifier will work.
+Their 3G and 4G HSPA+ service currently runs on the AWS frequencies (1700/2100 MHz).
+It requires an AWS booster, for which most of our newer amplifiers have full capability.

 MetroPCS runs some 3G over 1900 MHz so a dual-band amplifier would help in that situation.
 They also use the AWS frequencies (1700/2100 MHz) for some 3G and for their 4G LTE network.
 If you're not sure which frequency your phone is on, try calling their customer service and asking for clarification.

-Sprint's 2G and 3G services operate on the standard dual-band frequencies so any dual-band amplifier will work.
+Sprint's 2G and 3G services operate on the standard dual-band frequencies, so any dual-band amplifier will work.
 Sprint's 4G service is a mix of WiMax and LTE, which uses different frequencies.
-So, if you need 4G support, you'll need to figure out which service you're using and what frequency it runs on before proceeding.
-The best way to receive this information is by calling Sprint's technical support to find out what technology you're using and what frequency it runs on.
+Therefore, if you need 4G support, you will need to figure out which service you're using.
+That specifies which frequency it runs on.
+The best way to receive this information is by calling Sprint's technical support, to find out which technology you're using and what frequency it runs on.

-Verizon's 2G and 3G networks all operate on the standard dual-band frequencies so any dual-band amplifier will work.
-Verizon's 4G LTE network operates on the 700 MHZ frequency on Band 13 so if you need Verizon LTE data support, look for a 4G LTE specific booster.
+Verizon's 2G and 3G networks all operate on the standard dual-band frequencies.
+Therefore, any dual-band amplifier will work.
+Verizon's 4G LTE network operates on the 700 MHZ frequency on Band 13.
+Therefore, if you need Verizon LTE data support, look for a 4G LTE specific booster.